 2.3.3 pursuant to 2.2.4, as soon as reasonably practicable, and to the Offshore Transmission Owner within three Business Days of such Offshore Transmission Owner acceding to this Code;

-2.3.4 pursuant to sub-paragraph 2.2.3 where it relates to a The Company Modification Application as a consequence of the nomination of an Offshore Transmission Owner, as soon as reasonably practicable, and in any event within three Business Days of such Offshore Transmission Owner acceding to this Code; and
+2.3.4 pursuant to sub-paragraph 2.2.3 where it relates to The Company Modification Application as a consequence of the nomination of an Offshore Transmission Owner, as soon as reasonably practicable, and in any event within three Business Days of such Offshore Transmission Owner acceding to this Code; and

 2.3.5 pursuant to sub-paragraph 2.2.5, at the same time as Construction Planning Assumptions are submitted to a Transmission Owner under paragraph 3.2 or, where applicable, at the same time as The Company gives a Transmission Owner notice under paragraph 3.3.

+2.3A The Company shall submit The Company Construction Application (where The Company Construction Application corresponds to a Gate 2 Application under the Gated application and Offer Process or is for Reservation):

+2.3A.1 pursuant to sub-paragraphs 2.2.1 and 2.2.2, as soon as reasonably practicable and in any event (and except in the case of Reservation) within five business Days of the User Application Date in relation to such Relevant Connection Site;

+2.3A.2 pursuant to 2.2.3, as soon as reasonably practicable, and in any event (and except in the case of Reservation) to the Onshore Transmission Owner within five Business Days of [the User Application Date in relation to such Relevant Connection Site];

+2.3A.3 pursuant to 2.2.3 and in the case of Reservation, as soon as reasonably practicable, and in any event to the Onshore Transmission Owner within ten Business Days of the User Application Date in relation to such Relevant Connection Site;

+2.3A.4 pursuant to 2.2.4, as soon as reasonably practicable, and to the Offshore Transmission Owner within five Business Days of the User Application Date where the Offshore Transmission Owner has acceded to this Code prior to or within the Gated Application Window;

+2.3A.5 pursuant to 2.2.4 and in the case of Reservation, as soon as reasonably practicable and in any event within ten Business Days of the User Application Date in relation to such Relevant Connection Site

+2.3A.6 pursuant to sub-paragraph 2.2.3 where it relates to The Company Modification Application as a consequence of the nomination of an Offshore Transmission Owner, as soon as reasonably practicable, and in any event within five Business Days of such application where the Offshore Transmission Owner has acceded to this Code prior to or within the Gated Application Window; and

+2.3A.7 pursuant to sub-paragraph 2.2.5, at the same time as Construction Planning Assumptions are submitted to a Transmission Owner under paragraph 3.2 or, where applicable, at the same time as The Company gives a Transmission Owner notice under paragraph 3.3.

-2.4 For the purposes of this Section D, Part Two, a The Company Construction Application shall be deemed to be effective if it is complete and clear in all material respects.
+2.4 For the purposes of this Section D, Part Two, The Company Construction Application shall be deemed to be effective if it is complete and clear in all material respects.

-2.5 If a Transmission Owner reasonably considers that a The Company Construction Application is not effective it shall, as soon as reasonably practicable and in any event within five Business Days of receipt of The Company Construction Application, notify The Company of:
+2.5 If a Transmission Owner reasonably considers that The Company Construction Application is not effective it shall, as soon as reasonably practicable and in any event within five Business Days of receipt of The Company Construction Application, notify The Company of:

 2.5.1 the detailed reasons why it considers The Company Construction Application is incomplete or unclear in a material respect; and